Moesif/apidocs/source/index.html.md

 # Moesif API Reference

-Moesif is an API analytics and monetization service to grow your API products.
+Moesif is an API analytics and monetization service to build and grow better API products.
 With Moesif, you can quickly get started with API observability, API monetization and usage-based billing.

  With Moesif, you cam This reference is for v1 of the Moesif APIs.
 For an overview on the Moesif platform, see the [developer docs](/docs) or [implementation guides](https://www.moesif.com/implementation)